 Her pinky finger slips inside the tiny grey cloud floating past her head.
 The delicate touch releases a sprinkle into the puddle drowning her rubber boots.
 I look at the hundreds of little puffs moseying around our lawn—lake might be a better word—relieving themselves as they drift.
 A cold breeze shifts them a foot closer to me.
 I exhale, realizing I’d been holding my breath for some time.

-The high clouds were always up there wherever we lived: blotting out the sun to save our skin from freckles, contorting themselves for entertainment into shapes of things we dreamed of seeing, and carrying with them teardrops shed over days locked inside away from the rainfall.
+In the past, wherever we lived, the clouds had always been high up, blotting out the sun to save our skin from freckles; contorting themselves for entertainment into shapes of things we dreamed of seeing.
+These low clouds though—they were different.

-We always have to check before opening the front door, but sometimes I’m in a rush and forget.
+We always must check before opening the front door, but sometimes I’m in a rush and forget.
 Sometimes there is a cloud waiting for you to walk through it, leaving you late for work with a soaking wet shirt.
 Other times, a cloud is waiting to sneak past you and release its load in the foyer.
-An annoying little mess.

-“It snows more now,” my neighbor will say as the blizzard swirls through her living room into her kitchen.
+“It snows more now,” my neighbor will say as a blizzard swirls through her living room into her kitchen.
 We’ll spend the day skating on our thin ice.